 Other Waterfalls in the Yorkshire Dales

 Of course, other than Cotter Force, the Yorkshire Dales have plenty of awesome waterfalls to see.
-Below, we’ve listed other waterfalls worth visiting in the Dales (some guides coming soon).
+Below, we’ve listed other waterfalls worth visiting in the Dales.

 - Hardraw Force: as mentioned, Hardraw Force is the most popular waterfall to visit in Hawes.